xuanyan-WHU/website/content/en/authors/admin/_index.md

 title:
 ---

-Xuanyan Chen is a second year Eng.D. student in State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing(LIESMARS), Wuhan University.
+Xuanyan Chen is a second year Ph.D. student in State Key Laboratory of Information Engineering in Surveying, Mapping and Remote Sensing(LIESMARS), Wuhan University.
 His research interests include spatiotemporal data mining, geocomputational social science, human mobility, and time geography.
 Before joining in LIESMARS, he worked in AutoNavi, Alibaba Group as a geospatial data engineer, in charge of data quality control and ADAS.

 Contact me for the resumé.